arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Load Balancer (ELB).md

 - **Load balancing to multiple applications** (target groups)
 - Operates at Layer 7 (HTTP, HTTPS and WebSocket)
 - Provides a fixed hostname (xxx.region.elb.amazonaws.com)
-- ALB terminates the upstream connection and creates a new downstream connection to the targets
+- ALB terminates the upstream connection and creates a new downstream connection to the targets (connection termination)
-- Security Groups can be attached to ALBs to filters requests
+- **Security Groups can be attached to ALBs** to filters requests
 - Great for micro services & container-based applications (Docker & ECS)
 - Client info is passed in the request headers
 	- Client IP => `X-Forwarded-For`